Skip to main content

 Wake Tech offers workforce training programs for dozens of occupations, and financial assistance may be available for students interested in courses that aren't part of Wake Tech's Propel program.

-Search our list of courses to find a program that interests you, and fill out the scholarship application to see if you qualify for assistance.
+Search the list of courses to find a program that interests you, and email [email protected] for more information about possible assistance.

 Workforce Training - Scholarship Funded Certification Courses